NicoPlyley/nicoplyley/README.md

 🚀 Self-taught full-stack web developer since the age of ten.

-💼 Founder of Phoenix Tech Lab - xperts in Revitalizing Your Online Presence
+💼 Founder of Phoenix Tech Lab - Experts in Revitalizing Your Online Presence

 💻 Currently crafting the web with Hono and SvelteKit.